-That the issue of the U.S. Steel Compliance Agreement be tabled to the October 11, 2011 meeting of the General Issues Committee for further discussion.
+On a motion, the issue of the U.S. Steel Compliance Agreement was tabled to the October 11, 2011 meeting of the General Issues Committee for further discussion.

 There being no further business, the Committee adjourned at 4:55 p.m.